 There are occasions when death is unavoidable, no matter how many hit points a character has.

 A character could be locked in a room with no exits, with a 50-ton ceiling descending to crush him.
 He could be trapped in an escape-proof box filled completely with acid.
 These examples are extreme (and extremely grisly), but they could happen in a fantasy world.

 Raising the Dead

 Curative and healing spells have no effect on a dead character—he can only be returned to life with a raise dead or resurrection spell (or a device that accomplishes one of these effects).
-Each time a character is returned to life, the player must make a resurrection survival roll based on his current Constitution.
+Each time a character is returned to life, the player must make a resurrection survival roll based on his current Fitness.
 If the die roll is successful (i.e., the player rolls equal to or less than his resurrection survival percentage), the character is restored to life in whatever condition is specified by the spell or device.

 A character restored to life in this way has his Fitness permanently lowered by 1 point.
 This can affect hit points previously earned.
 Should the character’s Fitness bonus go down, the character’s hit point total is reduced by the appropriate number of hit points (the amount of hit point bonus lost is multiplied by the number of levels for which the character gained extra hit points from that bonus).
 When the character’s Fitness drops to 0, that character can no longer be raised.
 He is permanently removed from play.